pkrishna1801/how-to-train-your-LLM/README.md

 There are many machine learning models available for clustering all the products and making recommendations, but in this post, I will focus on how Large Language Models (LLMs) can be used for product recommendation—particularly how we’ve adapted them for personalized suggestions based on user behavior

-## Dataset Preparation

-The quality and structure of the dataset play a critical role in building a successful recommendation system.
-Most existing solutions rely heavily on the structure of the data.
-To move forward, I have created a dataset that includes:

-- Product metadata
-- Simulated browsing histories
-- Annotated preferred recommendations (including edge cases and anomalies)

-This dataset mirrors the decisions made by ChatGPT in our current pipeline.
-The goal is to train a smaller model using this data in a teacher-student setup, where ChatGPT serves as the teacher.

 ## Alternative Training Approaches Based on Dataset

 There are many approaches we can take, depending on the kind of dataset we have.
 For example, if we have data with `user_id`, `last_viewed`, `last_add_to_cart`, and `last_purchased` items, we can fine-tune an LLM for next-product recommendation using supervised learning.